centreon/centreon/centreon-gorgone/docs/modules/centreon/autodiscovery.md

 Dotted lines mean a ZMQ message is sent.
 Direct lines mean the function is called normally.

-Each column represents a Linux thread, as Gorgone is multi process.
+Each column represents a Linux thread, as Gorgone is multiprocess.

 For each ZMQ message, names are described in the [events section](#events) of each module, and for putlog the second part is the 'code' used by gorgone-autodiscovery